nikitavoloboev/data/tools/telegram.md

 Telegram is by far the best messenger that exists right now.

 I created a few public Telegram groups that I often contribute to. [macOS/iOS Automation](https://t.me/macOSautomation) being the biggest one.
-Another being a group for [sharing interesting songs across different genres](https://t.me/finestmusic).

 I mapped my most visited chats with KM macros that call URL schemes like so: